from greece with love, 2009

 Art Athina / Jannis Spyropoulos Awards 2006-2009, curated by Olga Daniylopoulou, the Faliro Pavilion [TaeKwonDo], Athens 2010. http://indiredemocracy.wordpress.com/, http://www.youtube.com/watch?v=Xw1PGFXfW4o, http://www.art-cat.gr/exhibitions/in-direct-democracy/

-Documentation of the installation, School of Fine Arts, Athens 2009, photos by Lea Petrou.
+Documentation of the installation at In Dire(ct) Democracy, School of Fine Arts, Athens 2009.
+Photos by Lea Petrou.